2020s

 Corey Rich kicks a goal from long range after the half-time siren and the Bloods take a lead into the main change

-Josh Gasparini and Matthias Rose all eyes on the ball
+Josh Gasparini and Mattias Rose all eyes on the ball

 Lachie Treverton (23) and Justin Davies reach for the sky